 Contact angle refers to a method of calculating surface free energy by evaluating the interface of a liquid and a solid surface.

 A contact angle (also referred to as a wetting angle) is formed when a drop of liquid is placed on a material surface and the drop forms a dome shape on the surface.
-The angle formed by the connection point at the edge of the dome the water makes on the surface is called the contact angle.
+The angle formed between the surface and the line tangent to the edge of the drop of the water is called the contact angle.

 Θ is the contact angle in the illustration above.
-As the drop of water spreads across a surface and the dome becomes flatter, the contact angle corresponds by reducing as well.
+As the drop of water spreads across a surface and the dome becomes flatter, the contact angle becomes smaller.
 If the drop of water beads up on the surface (as you might see on a water resistant article of clothing or a waxed car) the dome becomes taller and the angle becomes larger.

 If these forces are strong, their pull on the water drop will cause the drop to “wet out” or spread further over the surface.
 If the forces are not stronger than the attractive forces the drop has for itself, then the drop will constrict into a shape as close to a sphere as it can.
 These two forces are working in tandem on the drop creating an angle that can be measured.
 This measurement allows us to understand the relationship between the liquid drop and the surface.